lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 It's also a long read.
 You will find a table of contents right after the introduction.{{</ message >}}

-Ever since I started working with Kafka Streams I have been noticing an interesting, somewhat polarising phenomenon about the relationship developers have with this library.
+Ever since I started working with Kafka Streams, I have been noticing an interesting, somewhat polarising phenomenon about the relationship developers have with this library.

-More often than not they fall in one of two opposite-side categories:
+More often than not, they fall into one of the two opposite-side categories:

 - They're experts.
 They know how this technology works, they appreciate its beautiful design, and its powerful ideas.
-- They're intrigued by the praises but they never managed get into it.
+- They're intrigued by the praises, but they never manage to get into it.
 Their understanding of Kafka Streams is not sufficient.
 The library never "clicked" for them.

-The goal of this article is to provide a starting point for people in the second group before they approach the official documentation.
+The goal of this article is to provide a starting point for the people in the second category before they approach the official documentation.

-Before we dive into world of Kafka Streams, let me make a couple of premises.
+Before we dive into the world of Kafka Streams, let me make a few premises.

-Firstly, the code samples are written in [Kotlin](https://kotlinlang.org/).
+First, the code samples are written in [Kotlin](https://kotlinlang.org/).

 While I personally enjoy working with Kotlin, I'm not trying to make some point about it by using it here.
 There's nothing special about it in the context of Kafka Streams applications.

-I chose Kotlin because its syntax is much terser than Java so the few snippets of code I'll share almost look like pseudo-code; It'll keep the conversation focused on the concepts.
+I chose Kotlin because its syntax is much terser than Java, so the few snippets of code I'll share almost look like pseudo-code; it'll keep the conversation focused on the concepts.

 Then a note about the official documentation: I'm **not** trying to undermine the official documentation.
 I think it's awesome.

-This article reflects my experience of teaching the basics of Kafka Streams to number of very talented developers.
+This article reflects on my experience of teaching the basics of Kafka Streams to a number of very talented developers.

-Over the years, I have been asked a few recurring questions from developers after they had done a first pass at reading the official docs.
+Over the years, I have been asked a few recurrent questions by developers who had done a first pass at reading the official docs.

-I always found this interesting because the official docs provide all the answers.
-Somehow some concepts did not stick with people; hence the questions I kept getting.
+I've always found this interesting because the official docs provide all the answers.
+Somehow a few concepts did not stick with people; hence the questions I kept getting.

-My (very) personal explanation is that Kafka Streams, due the nature of the problem it solves, comes with a lot of new concepts that overwhelm you a little and make you miss details.
+My (very) personal explanation is that Kafka Streams, due to the nature of the problem it solves, comes with a lot of new concepts that overwhelm you a little and make you miss the details.

-This article introduces only a few concepts, hand-picked with the recurring questions I got over the years in mind.
+This article introduces only a few concepts, hand-picked from the recurring questions I received over the years.

 Having said that, let's dive into it together, shall we?